-In conclusion, by exploring the hippocampal network activity space from a graph-theoretical perspective, we show that new associative memories (place-reward) restructure the neural patterns representing prior memory for an unrelated environment.
-During this transformation of the hippocampal co-firing structure, high activity cells organize motifs that rapidly discriminate spatial contexts, robust to perturbation by subsequent experience.
+In conclusion, by exploring the hippocampal network activity space from a graph theoretical perspective, we show that new associative memories (place-reward) restructure the neural patterns representing prior memory for an unrelated environment.
+During this transformation of the hippocampal co-firing structure, high-activity cells organize motifs that rapidly discriminate spatial contexts, robust to perturbation by subsequent experience.
 This contribution might instantiate a spatio-contextual backbone for memory schemas^{19,20}.
-Low activity cells integrate coactivity motifs on-demand, throughout behavioural events.
+Low-activity cells integrate co-activity motifs on demand, throughout behavioral events.
 Their heightened engagement continues after new place-reward learning and across contexts, affecting the network representation of an otherwise familiar environment.
-This effect could involve low-rate principal cell plasticity12 leveraged by high computational load or neuromodulatory processes when novel contextual information and reward experience are related in memory.
-The newly-acquired topology of the hippocampal firing output, shaped by past inputs, may not be permanent, perhaps slowly returning to a baseline configuration as memories consolidate to other cortical circuits.
-The observed hysteresis could represent a network response protecting existing memories from catastrophic interference by adjusting the co-firing structure of learnt associations or forming redundant ones.
+This effect could involve low-rate principal cell plasticity12, leveraged by high computational load or neuro-modulatory processes, when novel contextual information and reward experience are related in memory.
+The newly acquired topology of the hippocampal firing output, shaped by past inputs, might not be permanent, perhaps slowly returning to a baseline configuration as memories consolidate to other cortical circuits.
+The observed hysteresis could represent a network response protecting existing memories from catastrophic interference by adjusting the co-firing structure of learned associations or forming redundant ones.
 This could also reflect retroactive encoding of recent experience, juxtaposing the current spatial reference frame with those encountered before.
-Together, these findings support the view of a division in computational labour within the log-normally distributed principal cell population for the hippocampal discretization of memories of space and events, allowing adaptive insertion and interaction of new information within a larger network of prior knowledge.
+Together, these findings support the view of a division in computational labor within the log-normally distributed principal cell population for the hippocampal discretization of memories of space and events, allowing adaptive insertion and interaction of new information within a larger network of prior knowledge.